| WHY is this medicine prescribed?

 - lower back pain

 Donepezil may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while you are taking this medication.

 What should I know about STORAGE and DISPOSAL of this medication?